Click on name or image of writer/artist to access website

 KATE McCABE, Director

 Kate McCabe is the director of Éist, an organization which cultivates and promotes first-person perspectives of justice and accountability in the aftermath of war.
-Kate received her master’s degree in Environmental Justice from the University of Michigan; while there she began a lasting commitment to work on behalf of victims/survivors and in pursuit of truth recovery in the North of Ireland.
+Kate is a graduate of Rutgers University, and received her master’s degree in Environmental Justice from the University of Michigan.
 Kate is a recipient of the Irish Echo’s 40 Under 40 Award.
 She is a former National President of the Irish American Unity Conference, and in this role organized the first and only Congressional Briefing on Irish Language Equality and was the only American to make a submission to the Eames/Bradley Consultative Group on the Past.
 Kate is a graduate of the Harvard Program in Refugee Trauma.
-She is a former publisher of the Detroit-based independent journal Critical Moment, and her work has been published by Counterpunch, TransConflict and the International Center for Transitional Justice.
-Kate is also the editor of the forthcoming Pot Luck Journal, which debuts in May.
+She is a former publisher of the Detroit-based independent journal Critical Moment, and her work has been published by Counterpunch, TransConflict, the International Center for Transitional Justice, and Warscapes.

 KATHLEEN DONOHOE, Director